heyshrav/heyshrav.me/README.md

 ## heyshrav.me Portfolio src+build files <br/>

-You can find the portoflio live and running on https://heyshrav.me
+You can find the portoflio live and running on https://heyshrav.com

 ## Kudos!
 Wanna talk?
 Head over to LinkedIn

 https://www.linkedin.com/in/heyshrav and drop a text!

-## WAZZZZZZZZZZZAAAAPPPPP?